 1. It’s one of the few jobs that can be done in your pajamas.

-2. When your spouse comes homes and finds you lounging around on the couch with a book in your hand, you can always smile and say, “I’m studying my genre.”
+2. When your family comes homes and finds you lounging around on the couch with a book in your hand, you can always smile and say, “I’m studying my genre.”

 3. No one gives you a second glance when you start talking to yourself because that’s just what crazy writers do.
 It’s expected.